-But the first question you need to ask yourself is “Do you have what it takes to be a pilot?”
+The first question you need to ask yourself is “Do you have what it takes to be a pilot?”
 If that sounds a bit macho, worry not – this isn’t about doing loop-the-loops and pulling a 5G turn without emptying your stomach.
 What professional pilots really have to deal with is checklists, regulations and communication.

 Below follows a list of what you’ll need, rounded off with a list of professional drones you might soon find yourself wanting as you extend your client base.